ThePansmith/PanPack/README.md

 * Release type, overrides, and otherwise can be set in pakku.json

 ## Notes
-* Contributors will only need to follow the first step of setup to get started; simply just clone the repo, move the pack-mmc, and input the command to be able to launch the modpack.
+* Contributors will only need to follow the first step of setup to get started; simply just clone the repo and move the pack-mmc to be able to launch the modpack.
 * This template supports automatically posting changelogs to discord: add a [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to your secrets with the name `discord-webhook` if you wish to enable that.
 * Modloader syncs also works with your repository's Minecraft version and Modloader, niche as it may be.
 * Some of the linting rules are disabled by default, you can enable them (or even add your own!) by editing `custom-plugin.mjs`.